- Any character with the surname "Highwind".

 - Final Fantasy V has Gilgamesh, who is a full-on Breakout Character.
-Originally just The Dragon to Exdeath and a bumbling, cowardly hammy one at that, he's made cameo appearances in almost every main game in the series, being worked into remakes of previous games and popping up from nowhere in the ones made after.
+Originally just The Dragon to Exdeath and a bumbling, cowardly hammy one at that, he's made cameo appearances in almost every main game in the series, being worked into remakes of previous games and popping up from nowhere in the ones made after, in addition to taking a severe level in badass.
 He's so popular that Type-0 announced him to be in the game before it even came out, or before the playable cast was even fully revealed.
 Adding to his popularity is that where Gilgamesh goes, "Battle on the Big Bridge" is almost certain to follow.

 - Final Fantasy VI has General Leo, so much so that there were rumors about ways to revive him.

 - In Final Fantasy VII Zack was very popular, so much so that despite having about a total of ten minutes of screentime in the original game, much of which was optional scenes, he got his own spin off Crisis Core.
 There are actually those who proudly declare "I loved Zack before Crisis Core!".

 - In Final Fantasy VIII, Laguna, Ward, and Kiros, all proved extremely popular thanks to the interesting story in their segments, interactions that were both funny and played out more like real people, so much so that a portion of the fanbase like their segments better than the main story.
 Given that it was originally planned that the be a much more even split between the past and present storylines, this is a massively longed for case of What Could Have Been.